tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

                      (option %optional_permit (pair (key %signerKey) (signature %signature)))))
 ```

 Only an admin can call this entrypoint with a permit, but any user can call the entrypoint directly (setting `optional_permit` to None).
+If an admin submits a purchase order with a permit, no payment is necessary as it is assumed payment is handled offchain.

 In contrast to the normal Fixed price contract, after the `Permit_buy` entrypoint is called (either with a permit or without one), the token purchase is marked as pending.
 When the purchase is pending, no one else can purchase the token.
-However, the fixed price contract holds the payment and purchased token in escrow until the purchase is either approved or denied by the admin.
+However, the fixed price contract holds the payment (in case of a non-permited purhcase) and token in escrow until the purchase is either approved or denied by the admin.
 Typically, admin will wait until the offchain payment is either approved or rejected.

 The admin can approve purchases in batch by calling: